dtang04/Terminal_IM/README.md

 # TerminalIM

-A simple IM platform based in Terminal.
+A simple IM platform based in Terminal, and a side project to practice WebSocket connections and `async` event loop management.

 To test: